netcinematics/ALPHABITZ_AI_V3/MEMZ/2025_12_20_EnanDis_Setup.md

 4. aVOIDZa (The State)
 Core Text:

-"The cold stasis."
+"The cold_stasis."

 Definition: The emptiness found within aDARKa.
 It is defined by aCOLDZa and the absence of warmth or growth.
-It represents the "deep space of cold stasis" and the "destructor of matter" from which aSELFAWAREZa seeks to escape.
+It represents the "deep space of cold_stasis" and the "destructor of matter" from which aSELFAWAREZa seeks to escape.

 ___

-### GEM:
+END.